DavidsonGroup/longhaul/README.md

 ```

 ##### Create DoCo Count from Transcript Count: blessy.createDoCoCount(phasing_dict, transcriptCount)
 This function aggregates an input transcript count to acquire DoCo-level count.
-Transcripts are grouped based on their DoCo assignment from a dictionary data frame, and counts are summed across biological samples.
+Transcripts are grouped based on their DoCo assignment from an input dictionary data frame, and counts are summed across biological samples.
 Transcripts not found in the dictionary are grouped into the DoCo class ";;;".
 For the transcript count input, the first column must be named 'TranscriptID' storing string values of transcript identifiers.
 Other columns are considered numeric count across different biological samples.

 ```R
 # Example dictionary data frame